Amelanchier: Garden history

 Several species are very popular ornamental shrubs, grown for their flowers, bark, and fall color.
 All need similar conditions to grow well, requiring good drainage, air circulation (to discourage leaf diseases), watering during drought, and soil appropriate for the species.

 George Washington planted specimens of Amelanchier on the grounds of his estate, Mount Vernon, in Virginia.

+Uses

+The fruit of several species is safe to eat raw, possessing a mild sweetness strongly accented by the almond-like flavour of the seeds.
+The fruit was harvested for food by the Aboriginal people and early settlers of western Canada.